Elizabeth J. Kirk

-Elizabeth Kirk is an associate in the Firm's Bank Finance group in New York.
+Elizabeth Kirk is a partner in the Firm's Bank Finance group in New York.
 Elizabeth advises commercial and investment banks, financial institutions, private equity sponsors, export credit agencies and borrowers in connection with secured and unsecured credit facilities, cross-border acquisition financings and general bank lending in a wide variety of industries, with a particular focus on the maritime and offshore sector.
 Elizabeth has also advised on several high-profile restructuring matters in the US and Europe.

 Elizabeth spent eight months on secondment to the Global Loans Syndication team in the Shipping, Offshore & Oil Services group at Nordea Bank Norge ASA in Oslo and London and more than a year on secondment with the Firm's EMEA Bank Finance team based in London.
 Prior to joining White & Case in 2010, Elizabeth worked in the in-house legal department at the European Bank for Reconstruction and Development in London.

-Representation of a group of lenders on the debt financing aspects of the US$1.4 billion restructuring of Danish shipping company TORM A/S by way of an English scheme of arrangement.
+A group of lenders on the debt financing aspects of the US$1.4 billion restructuring of Danish shipping company TORM A/S by way of an English scheme of arrangement.
 This transaction won the Marine Money 'Restructuring Deal of the Year' Award 2016.

 Nordea Bank in the financing of US$250 million term loan facility provided to a subsidiary of Helix Energy Solutions Group to finance the acquisition of the m.v.
 "Q5000" a second-generation semi-submersible well intervention vessel.